a-gubskiy/X.Web.Sitemap/README.md

 ## Usage example

+### Sitemap usage example
-Below is an example of basic usage in a non-testable manner
+Below is an example of basic usage:

 ```cs
     class Program